vaconingham/parking-api/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. `mkdir logs` in the project root directory (parking-api/logs).
 5. Run `python3 manage.py makemigrations`, then `python3 manage.py migrate`
-6. (Optional) Create a superuser: `python3 manage.py createsuperuser`
+6. Create a superuser: `python3 manage.py createsuperuser`
 7. Run the development server: `python3 manage.py runserver`

 To test the project, simply run `pytest` from the root folder.
 To see the output, see logs/parking.log